michaelbZA/my-website/content/_index.md

 draft: false
 ---

-## Welcome to my corner of the internet.
+## Welcome to my corner of the internet

 I am a South African chartered accountant based in England, documenting my learning journey across Python, finance, and various other interests.